ParkerrDev/FRC-QRScanner/README.md

-# 1671 QR Code Scanner
+# FRC 1671 QR Code Scanner

 ### Description
 Counterpart Application to ScoutingKindles, written in Python to scan, decode, and upload data from QR codes to the scout-api for further analysis of scout data.